 Fabric and Other Supplies

-- 1¼ yard of low-loft batting: we used Kyoto Bamboo Blend batting from Fabric.com ; you could also use craft fleece or heat resistant fleece
+- 1¼ yard of low-loft batting; we originally used Kyoto Bamboo Blend batting; you could also use craft fleece or heat resistant fleece

 - All purpose thread

-- Embroidery thread for accent stitching: we used rayon embroidery thread in taupe
+- Embroidery thread for accent stitching: we originally used rayon embroidery thread in taupe

 - See-through ruler: a 6″ ruler would be best